TheThing/node-casette/README.md

 #  Assertions

-Not only does casette allow you to use any assertion library of your own choosing, it also comes with it's own assertion library based on node's default [assert](https://nodejs.org/api/assert.html) with a few extra methods:
+Not only does eltro allow you to use any assertion library of your own choosing, it also comes with it's own assertion library based on node's default [assert](https://nodejs.org/api/assert.html) with a few extra methods:

  * `assert.notOk(value, [message])`: Assert value is not ok.
  * `assert.match(value, test, [message])`: Check if value matches RegExp test.